Rogdham/pyzstd/index.rst

 Rich memory compression
 -----------------------

     Compress data using :ref:`rich memory mode<rich_mem>`.
-This mode is designed to allocate more memory, but faster in some cases.
+This mode allocates more memory for output buffer, it's faster in some cases.

     This section contains: